w3c/wai-curricula/content/designer/navigation-design.md

 Optional ideas to teach the learning outcomes:

 * Present different types of navigation menus, such as static, fly-out, and mega menus.
 Explain conventions for accessible navigation menus, for example clear and consistent styling to convey menu behaviors and states.
-* Demonstrate interactions with navigation menu using different input devices, including keyboard, mouse, touch, and voice.
+* Demonstrate interactions with navigation menus using different input devices, including keyboard, mouse, touch, and voice.
 For example, activating a menu option by tapping, pressing the Enter and Space keys, and mouse clicking.
 Explain that defining the interactions is a designers' responsibility, whereas providing the underlying code is a developers' responsibility.
 * Show examples of navigation menus and menu items large text.
-Explain that the text needs to adapt to different viewports and screen configurations, for example wrap so that it is perceived in its entirety.
-Explain that different languages may have different word sizes, so designers need to consider provisions for different word lengths.
+Explain that the text needs to adapt to different viewports and screen configurations, for example lines of text must wrap to avoid horizontal scrolling.
+Explain that different languages may have different word sizes, so designers must consider provisions for different word lengths.
 * Show examples of different menu and submenu item states, such as hover, focus, current, active, and visited.
 Explain how to communicate the states of these menu items visually and non-visually.
 Explain that defining the visual presentation is a designers' responsibility, whereas providing the underlying code is a developers' responsibility.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

-* Practical &mdash; Students define mouse, keyboard, touch, and voice interactions for navigation menus.
+* Practical &mdash; Have students define mouse, keyboard, touch, and voice interactions for navigation menus.
 For example, how to open, navigate, activate, and close such menus using the mouse, keyboard, touch, and voice.
 Assess how students understand the need for different interaction patterns based on the input method in use.
 * Practical &mdash; Give students different navigation menu states, such as hover, focus, current, active, and visited, and ask them to provide visual and non-visual methods to distinguish them from one another.
 Assess how students communicate navigation menus and menu items states visually and non-visually.
 * Practical &mdash; Give students a navigation menu and ask them to provide visual and non-visual indications about the currently selected item.
 Assess how students provide appropriate indications about the page location with respect to the entire website.
-* Practical &mdash; Give students navigation menus containing long strings of text and ask them to ensure the text is shown irrespective of the viewport and screen configuration used.
+* Practical &mdash; Give students navigation menus containing long strings of text.
+Ask them to ensure the text is displayed irrespective of the viewport and screen configuration used.
 Assess how students understand the diversity among different languages, viewports, and screen configurations.

 {% include excol.html type="end" %}